ChirasAdrian/manual_testing_portofolio/README.md

 #### 1.1.5 Risks detected

-* Project risks: Probleme tehnice - probleme cu instrumentele de testare
+* Project risks: Tehnical problems - Problems with the testing tools
-* Product risks: Produsul nu indeplineste cerintele de business
+* Product risks: The product does not meet the business criteria

 #### 1.1.6 Evaluating entry criteria